St. James, Potomac

 Volunteer opportunities

-St. James has many volunteer opportunities, please contact the parish to find out about upcoming events you can participate in.
+St. James has many volunteer opportunities, please contact the parish to find out about upcoming activities and events.

 Ministries